How do I apply for probate?

 • An affidavit of assets and liabilities from the applicant in Form P10 or Form P11.

-• The originally-signed version of the will, or if the original does not exist, a copy of the will.
+• The originally signed version of the will, or if the original does not exist, a copy of the will.

 • Payment of probate fees.

-• Lawyer Referral Service, from Access Pro Bono, offers a free, brief initial consultation with a lawyer to determine your legal needs.
-If you would like further help from your lawyer, you can retain them at an agreeable rate of charge.
+• Lawyer Referral Service (Access Pro Bono): This service offers a free, brief initial consultation with a lawyer to determine your legal needs.
+If you’d like further help from your lawyer, you can retain them at a rate you both agree to.